Danny McManus: Winnipeg Blue Bombers

 Unable to find a place to play in 1989, McManus signed with the Canadian Football League's Winnipeg Blue Bombers in time for the 1990 season.
-The Blue Bombers of the era were in the middle of a mini-dynasty, where they won two Grey Cups in three years.
-The 1990 season gave the Blue Bombers perhaps their best ending ever, as they obliterated the Edmonton Eskimos 50–11 in the 78th Grey Cup in Vancouver.
+The Blue Bombers had won two Grey Cups in the previous three years and in McManus's first year with team they won the 78th Grey Cup.
 McManus, the Blue Bombers' backup all year, threw for a total of 946 yards and seven touchdowns during the season, and also tossed a touchdown in the Grey Cup in a rare appearance for the backup in the championship game.

 Through 1991 and 1992, McManus remained with the Blue Bombers as the backup quarterback to Matt Dunigan.
 He made his second Grey Cup appearance in 1992, again coming in for a relief stint.
-This time, however, the circumstances were not so good, as Dunigan had been ineffective and the Blue Bombers went on to lose the 80th Grey Cup 24–10 to Calgary at SkyDome in Toronto, Ontario.
+This time the Blue Bombers lost the 80th Grey Cup 24–10 to Calgary at SkyDome in Toronto, Ontario.

 BC Lions

-After the Grey Cup, he left Winnipeg as a free agent and ended up signing with the BC Lions, and started three games in 1993 when starting quarterback Danny Barrett was injured.
+After the Grey Cup, he left Winnipeg as a free agent and ended up signing with the BC Lions.
+He started three games in 1993 when starting quarterback Danny Barrett was injured.
 For 1994, McManus was again the backup, this time to Kent Austin.
-However, fate would give him a larger role in this season as, in the West Final he replaced Austin and led the Lions to a trip to a comeback victory over the Calgary Stampeders in a driving snowstorm culminating in a last second TD pass that sent the Lions to the Grey Cup Game at home in Vancouver.
-In the 82nd Grey Cup, Austin was knocked out of the game and McManus had to take over at halftime, and ended up leading the Lions on a dramatic drive downfield setting up Lui Passaglia to kick a game-winning field goal, giving BC a 26–23 victory over the Baltimore Stallions.
+In the West Final he replaced Austin and led the Lions to a trip to a comeback victory over the Calgary Stampeders in a driving snowstorm culminating in a last second TD pass that sent the Lions to the Grey Cup Game at home in Vancouver.
+In the 82nd Grey Cup, Austin was knocked out of the game and McManus had to take over at halftime, and ended up leading the Lions on a drive downfield setting up Lui Passaglia to kick a game-winning field goal, giving BC a 26–23 victory over the Baltimore Stallions.
 It was McManus's second Grey Cup and third appearance in five years in the Canadian Football League.

 In 1995, McManus was given the reins as the Lions' full-time starter.
 McManus threw for 4,655 yards (second in the league behind his old mentor Dunigan) and 19 touchdowns.
 But the Lions' efforts to defend their Grey Cup were quickly derailed come playoff time, as the Lions were defeated by the Edmonton Eskimos in the Western Division Semi-Final despite McManus throwing for 333 yards and two touchdowns.